aroma1994/polybar-windows/README.md

 ## Installing

+* Install `wmctrl`, it should be packaged by most distros.
+For example on Ubuntu and Debian-based distros, `sudo apt install wmctrl`
 * Save `polywins.sh`, for example to `~/.config/polybar/scripts`.
 * Make the script executable with `chmod +x ~/.config/polybar/scripts/polywins.sh`.
 * Change any setting you wish at the top of the script.